5G-CT: Automated Deployment and Over-the-Air Testing of End-to-End Open Radio Access Networks: Automated Open RAN Pipelines

-This pipeline---which is implemented through Tekton and synchronized with a version-controlled repository through ArgoCD---consists of six main tasks, shown in the figure with a dashed line: (i)~periodic triggers; (ii)~get latest tag to build; (iii)~get registry image; (iv)~build image; (v)~deploy app, and (vi)~continuous testing.
+This pipeline---implemented through Tekton and synchronized with a version-controlled repository through ArgoCD---consists of six main tasks, shown in the figure with a dashed line: (i)~periodic triggers; (ii)~get latest tag to build; (iii)~get registry image; (iv)~build image; (v)~deploy app, and (vi)~continuous testing.

-The \textit{periodic triggers} task runs a \textit{cron job} that starts the whole pipeline.
-The cron job executes at periodic intervals of time (e.g., once a day), and starts the \textit{get latest tag to build} job to check changes on a remote git code repository (Step~1 in Figure~\ref{fig:pipeline-example}).
-This task receives the URL of the repository to monitor as input, and checks the latest published code tag (Step~2).
-Then, during the \textit{get registry images} task, it queries the internal image registry (Step~3) for all the tags built for a specific Docker image passed as input (Step~4).
-The list of tags is then compared with the latest tag available on the git repository (Step~5).
-If no new tags have been released, the pipeline ends; otherwise, the task to \textit{build} the new \textit{image} is started (Step~6).
+The \textit{periodic triggers} task runs a \textit{cron job} that starts a \textit{test}, whose \textit{specification} was parsed a priori (Figure~\ref{fig:pipeline-diagram}), and executes the \textit{get latest tag to build} job to check changes on a git repository (Step~1 in Figure~\ref{fig:pipeline-example}).
+This task receives as input the URL of the repository to be monitored and checks the latest tag published on it (Step~2).
+Then, during the \textit{get registry images} task, it queries the image registry (Step~3), part of the \textit{test support services}, for the tags built for the Docker image of the Open \gls{ran} software to test (Step~4).
+The list of tags is compared with the latest tag available on the git repository (Step~5).
+If no new tags have been released, the pipeline ends; otherwise, the task to \textit{build} the new \textit{image} is started (Step~6) to realize a \textit{repeatable \gls{ran} build}.
+The goal of steps~1-6 is to decide whether or not a new container image needs to be built.
+These steps take $11$\:s to execute, on average.

-The image build task is carried out through Buildah, an open-source \cicd tool to build containers compliant with the \gls{oci} specifications---and that can, thus, be deployed on a variety of platforms including Docker, \gls{k8s}, and OpenShift.
-We set up Buildah to execute a multi-stage build that first clones the git branch/tag to build, optionally applies patches to the source code (Step~7), builds application and required dependencies, and transfers the built executable to the final image, which is saved in the internal image registry (Step~8).
+The image build task aims at realizing a \textit{repeatable \gls{ran} build} from targeted source code, and is carried out through Buildah, an open-source \cicd tool to build containers compliant with the \gls{oci} specifications---and that can, thus, be deployed on a variety of platforms including Docker, \gls{k8s}, and OpenShift.
+We set up Buildah to execute a multi-stage build that first clones the git branch/tag to build, optionally applies patches to the source code (Step~7), builds application and required dependencies, and transfers the built executable to the final image, which is saved in the image registry (Step~8).
 Since the build process tailors the final executable to the CPU architectures of the compute nodes, this process is executed on the low-latency nodes where the workload will be deployed.
-The newly built image is then pulled from the registry (Step~9), matched with the available host machine resources (e.g., radio resources, spectrum availability, CPUs, RAM, physical interfaces, etc.), and \textit{deployed as a new application container} on the low-latency nodes (Step~10).
+For instance, building a \gls{gnb} image takes $20$\:minutes, on average, in our setup.